pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Create a Repo
 ^^^^^^^^^^^^^

-A ``repo`` is the highest level primitive in the Pachyderm file system (pfs).
-Like all primitives in pfs, it shares it's name with a primitive in Git and is designed to behave analogously.
+A ``repo`` is the highest level data primitive in Pachyderm.
+Like many things in Pachyderm, it shares it's name with primitives in Git and is designed to behave analogously.
 Generally, repos should be dedicated to a single source of data such as log messages from a particular service, a users table, or training data for an ML model.
 Repos are dirt cheap so don't be shy about making tons of them.

 For this demo, we'll simply create a repo called "images" to hold the data we want to process: